 7.6.3.5.4.2 Test procedure

-Prior to the start of the time duration T1, the UE shall be configured for periodic CSI reporting in PUCCH [format 2] with a reporting periodicity as mentioned in the above table 7.6.3.5.4.1-2.
+Prior to the start of the time duration T1, the UE shall be configured for periodic CSI reporting in PUCCH format 2 with a reporting periodicity as mentioned in the above table 7.6.3.5.4.1-2.
 Before the test, UE is configured to perform RLM, BFD and L1-RSRP measurement based on the SSBs.